 Among the adult home clients we have represented is a group of 17 men from the former Leben Adult Home in Queens who were subjected to unnecessary prostate surgery.
 In Bowen et al v.
 Rubin et al, we joined with other advocates to win a multi-million dollar settlement for the victims.

-The Adult Home Advocacy Project is supported by the New York City Department of Health & Mental Hygiene, the New York State Commission on Quality of Care, the van Ameringen Foundation, and The Ambrose Monell Foundation.
+The Adult Home Advocacy Project is supported by the New York City Department of Health & Mental Hygiene, the New York State Commission on Quality of Care, and the van Ameringen Foundation.